dougeby/IntuneDocs/intune/windows-holographic-for-business.md

 ## Company Portal
 **[Configure the Company Portal app](company-portal-app.md)**

-Intune includes the Company Portal app, which is where users access company data, enroll devices, install apps, contact their IT department, and more.
+Intune provides the Company Portal app for users to access company data, enroll devices, install apps, contact their IT department, and more.
 You can customize the Company Portal app for your devices running Windows Holographic for Business.

 Using the Company Portal app, you can also run the following actions: